Clash of Loyalties: Production

 Filming took place near the Iraqi city of Kut, some 170-kilometers from Baghdad.
 Sinden recalled that Jameel "had a unique Michael Winner-style of directing, and he had a riding crop that he'd use to hit the extras".
 Working out in the desert, the heat often reached 50 °C (122 °F).
 Iraqi technicians and actors were constantly having to leave production due to being called up to fight on the front.
+Although production generally stayed away from the frontlines of the war, a disused section of railway needed for a train explosion was close to the Iran-Iraq border.
+Following the stunt, Iran claimed to have blown up an Iraqi military train.

-The film was the last one made to use the now banned "Running W" technique, invented by famed stuntman Yakima (Yak) Canutt, which was a method of bringing down a horse at the gallop by attaching a wire, anchored to the ground, to its fetlocks and so launching the rider forwards spectacularly at a designated point.
+The film was the last one made to use the now-banned "Running W" technique, invented by famed stuntman Yakima (Yak) Canutt, which was a method of bringing down a horse at the gallop by attaching a wire, anchored to the ground, to its fetlocks and so launching the rider forwards spectacularly at a designated point.
 It invariably killed the horse, or at best it was unrideable afterwards.
 Buckle (who had been trained by Yak) performed the highly-dangerous stunt three times during the huge cavalry charge sequence.

 Jameel often found himself at odds with the Iraqi Ministry of Culture.
 They desired the film to be "a way to immortalize the virtues of Iraq's fighting spirit against a seemingly superior foe," while Jameel wanted to emphasize the "clash of loyalties" not only between the Iraqis, but the British as well.
 He would later opine, "I tried to save the film from their propaganda; they loved propaganda.
 But because my ideas were so simple and good they thought I was more English than Iraqi.
 They didn't like it."
 Many changes were indeed made to fit with the modern political climate: for example, the Sunni tribes were emphasized over the Shi'a, and Hussein's hometown of Tikrit was portrayed as a center of revolt when in fact no rising had happened there.